-Instructional materials are made available through the Education Service Unit.
+Instructional materials are made available through a variety of different vendors.
 A catalog and order forms will be made available to all members.
-Films should be used as instructional materials.
+Video should be used as instructional materials.
 All media must be previewed for suitability by the classroom teacher before being shown to students.